Menu

 (see Wikipedia entry for a complete list.)

 Street signs sometimes reach beyond their roads and have an impact that is not only geographical but cultural as well.
-The table, Famous Streets, Roads and Byways, gives several examples of how a street name can take on a new meaning.
+The page, Famous Streets, Roads and Byways, gives several examples of how a street name can take on a new meaning.

 Like people names, streets have a kind of surname, or generic classification, as well as a first name.
 The first name is the important part, like 5th, Glendale, or Vine.
 The second, or generic, part alone will not help you find an address – words like Circle, Place, Avenue, etc. – but they do add distinction and perhaps a little color.
 There are dozens of these generic designations for streets, "street" being the most common.
 It originates from the Anglo Saxon mutilation of the Latin "via strata," or "layered (paved) way" and was used to refer to the superior Roman roads.